-A similar argument can be made for an unobserved attribute t{mu} (e.g., membership in a terrorist organization).
-In particular it may be the case that no attribute of the object t{kj} was observed and no table T_m was recorded, as is the case for ISBN in our example.
-There is nevertheless the dependency $F'(t{kj}) \to t{mu}$, for some function F', and the relevant class-conditional probability is equal to the sum over all identifiers with the same (unobserved) value:
+A similar argument can be made for an unobserved attribute s.u (e.g., association with an organization engaging in fraud).
+In fact, it may be the case that no attribute of the object s was observed and no table S was recorded, as is the case for ISBN in our example.
+There is nevertheless the dependency $F'(r.j) \rightarrow su$, for some function F', and the relevant class-conditional probability is equal to the sum over all identifiers with the same (unobserved) value:

-$$P(t{mu}|c) = \sum{f: F'(t{kj}^f) = t{mu}} P(t{kj}^f|c).$$ (21)
+$$P(s.u \mid c) = \sum{\{r.j \mid F'(r.j) = s.u\}} P(r.j \mid c).$$ (17)

-Given that t{mu} is not observable, it is impossible to decide which elements belong into the sum.
-If however t{mu} is a perfect predictor-i.e. every value of t{mu} appears only for objects related to target cases of one class c-the class-conditional probability $P(t{kj}^f|c)$ will be non-zero for only one class c.
-In that case the constricted sum in Equation 21 is equal to the total sum over the class-conditional probabilities of all identifier values:
+Given that s.u is not observable, it is impossible to decide which elements belong into the sum.
+If however s.u is a perfect predictor-i.e., every value of su appears only for objects related to target cases of one class c-the class-conditional probability $P(r.j \mid c)$ will be non-zero for only one class c In that case the restricted sum in Equ (17) is equal to the total sum over the class-conditional probabilities of all identifier values:

-7This function F does not need to be known; it is sufficient that it exists.
+$^{^9}$ This function F does not need to be known; it is sufficient that it exists.

-$$\sum{f:F'(t{kj}^f)=t{mu}} P(t{kj}^f|c) = \sum_f P(t{kj}^f|c).$$ (22)
+$$\sum{\{r \mid F'(r,j)=s.u\}} P(r,j \mid c) = \sum{r} P(r,j \mid c).$$ (18)

-Note that the total sum over the class-conditional probabilities of all related identifier values now equals the cosine distance between D_c and a special case vector B^{all} that correspond to a bag containing all identifiers with value t{mu} prior to normalization8 is by vector length, since $D^c[O(t{kj}^f)]$ is an estmiate of $P(t{kj}^f|c)$ and $B[O(t{kj}^f)]$ is typically 1 or 0 for identifier attributes such as ISBN.
-The cosine distance for a particular bag B^{t_t} is a biased estimate of $P(t{mu}|c)$ since the bag will typically only consist of a subset of all identifiers with value t{mu}^{9} .
+Note that the total sum over the class-conditional probabilities of all related identifier values now equals the cosine distance between DV^c and a special case vector CV^{su} that corresponds to a bag containing all identifiers with value su prior to normalization 10 by vector length, because $DV^c[N(r,j)]$ is an estimate of $P(r,j \mid c)$ and CV[N(r,j)] is typically 1 or 0 for identifier attributes such as ISBN.
+The cosine distance for a particular bag CV(t) is a biased 11 estimate of P(s,u|c) since the bag will typically only consist of a subset of all identifiers with value s,u

-So far we have assumed a perfect predictor attribute T{mu} .
-The overlap between the two class conditional distributions D^0 and D^1 of the identifier is a measure of the predictive power of T{mu} and also how strongly the total sum in the cosine distance deviates from the correct restricted sum in Equation 21.
-The relationship between the class-conditional probability of an unobserved attribute and the cosine distance on the identifier may be the reason why the cosine distance performs better than likelihood in the experiments in Section 5.
+So far we have assumed a perfect predictor attribute S.u.
+The overlap between the two class-conditional distributions DV^0 and DV^1 of the identifier is a measure of the predictive power of Su and also how strongly the total sum in the cosine distance deviates from the correct restricted sum in Eq.
+(17).
+The relationship between the class-conditional probability of an unobserved attribute and the cosine distance on the identifier may be the reason why the cosine distance performs better than likelihood in the experiments in Section 4.